• About The Emerald Palate

 If money is no object, splurge on the duck carnitas (or get the app for happy hour).
 It’s the best duck I’ve ever had, and the fat melts into the taco fixings creating a rich flavor.

-Previously known as Mom, Please, Fusion Kitchen is an adorable European cafe making classic brunch and lunch dishes like dumplings, cabbage rolls, and syrnyky (farmer’s pancakes).
+Mom, Please is an adorable European cafe making classic brunch and lunch dishes like dumplings, cabbage rolls, and syrnyky (farmer’s pancakes).
 The beef and cabbage rolls are savory and overstuffed, and the chicken pelmeni dumplings have a juicy filling and tender, buttery dumpling dough.

 Burgers Never Say Die